NAK Horses

 I continued to think outside the box about alternative treatments.
 The option of surgery hadn’t completely left my mind but I knew the trip was going to be so hard on him and I decided it wasn’t worth putting him through something that may or may not work.
 After my friend Heather lent me her infrared lights (revitavet) for a while to treat Milton, I decided I needed a set of my own and invested in lights for him.
 I also asked Cali Brandt about her PEMF treatments and whether she thought they might be beneficial for Milton.
 She wasn’t sure but was willing to experiment at a VERY reasonable fee.

-Since Sept 2019, Milton gets his lights on the outside of his knees every day for 15 minutes.
+From Sept 2019 to Sept 2020, Milton gets his lights on the outside of his knees every day for 15 minutes.
 The goal is to help heal the crushed bone and stimulate that growth plate to catch up with the inside.
 Cali has done 6 treatments on him from Sept to Dec 2019 and we will be continuing treatments into the new year.
 Milton gets approx 1 tablespoon a day of turmeric as well as a mix of the other herbs mentioned above.
 I keep up on corrective trimming to ensure he breaks over like he should.
 I no longer do the KT tape as the weather hasn’t helped it stick to his limbs!
 Milton has been in with his sisters since mid Oct 2019 and LOVES to play and be the annoying little brother.

 Milton made his 6 month old birthday sound and full of life.
 The snow since then has been hard on the little guys front legs but he doesn’t let much get him down.
 He is not quite straight and I am still concerned with the left front but he has certainly made it to a point that no one predicted.
 He runs around and acts like a normal weanling (although he is spoilt and has yet to be weaned from his mom, Mindy).
 I haven’t gotten updated xrays done yet but sometime in the future I will be getting them done to see what is happening in those knees.
 The biggest questions are: have I been able to heal crushed bone?
 Is there arthritis forming already?